dragonfaerie/AOC2025/README.md

 **Day 1**:
 I do not sleep well so when I woke up a bit after 0300 I just sat down and worked through this.
 A little googling syntax and an AI discussion later it's 0430 and this all is working.

+**Day 2**:
+Oops accidently solved part b while doing part a, didn't realize it, so had to resolve part b when I got to part b LOL.
+I really need to read all the details on the puzzle better.